byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 Kefir also contains partially digested proteins (e.g., caseins) that aid in its digestion and absorption by the body.
 The essential amino acids found in abundance in kefir also regulate protein, glucose and lipid metabolism and exhibit a positive effect on the regulation of body weight, maintenance of immune response and energy balance.
 Amino acids prevent disability and prolong the healthy life expectancy of elderly.
 The branched-chain amino acids that are also found in kefir improve cognitive recovery of patients with severe traumatic brain injury.

-### *Top 7 Kefir Benefits*
+### *Top Kefir Benefits*

-**1) Boosts Immunity**
+#### *Boosts Immunity*

 Kefir contains compounds and nutrients, that support and enhance the immune system and protect cells.
 It has a large amounts of pro-biotics, the special forces of the microbial world.
 One in particular that’s specific to kefir alone is called Lactobacillus Kefir, it helps defend against harmful bacteria like salmonella and E. Coli.
 This bacterial strain, along with the various others, work *symbiotically* to modulate the immune system and inhibit many predatory bacteria growth.

 Kefir also contains another powerful compound found only in this pro-biotic drink, an insoluble polysaccharide called kefiran, shown to be antimicrobial and help to fight against candida.
 Kefiran has also shown the ability to lower cholesterol and blood pressure.

-**2) Builds Bone Strength**
+#### *Builds Bone Strength*

 Calcium is essential for bone health.

-Kefir made from whole fat dairy has high levels of calcium and holds bio-active compounds that help the body absorb calcium into the body containing vitamin K2, which is vital in improving bone health, density and calcium absorption.
-The pro-biotics in kefir improve nutrient absorption, having all of the most important nutrients for improving bone density, including phosphorus, calcium, magnesium, vitamin D and vitamin K2.
+Kefir made from whole fat dairy has high levels of calcium and holds bio-active compounds that improve nutrient absorption.
+With all of the most important nutrients including phosphorus, calcium, magnesium, vitamin D and vitamin K2, which are vital in improving bone health and density.

-**3) Fights Cancer**
+#### *Fights Cancer**

 Kefir can be a seriously effective weapon against the spread of these multiplying and dangerous cells.